-SBSA is both a strong domestic bank, which leverages the advantages of its size and scope, and a cross-border bank, fully integrated with SBG and its subsidiaries (together the "Group" or "SB Group").
+SBSA is both a strong domestic bank, which leverages the advantages of its size and scope, and a cross-border bank, fully integrated with the Group.

 SBG is the ultimate holding company of the SB Group, which is South Africa's largest banking group by assets.
 SBG is a leading African integrated financial services group offering a full range of banking, investment and insurance and related financial services.
 SBG's strategic focus is on Africa, and SBG currently operates in 20 countries in sub-Saharan Africa.